moguzozcan/moguzozcan.github.io/_posts/2018-03-28-Deep-Learning-Notes-1-Classification.md

 it is impossible to write an algorithm which detects the cats in images, we kind of need learning method.
 This is done by using big data sets, actually they are called training datasets which includes images and labels of the images.

+1. Collect a dataset of images and labels
+2. Use Machine Learning to train a classifier
+3. Evaluate the classifier on new images

 The image classification pipeline:
 Basically, image classification takes an image as array and assign a label to it.